-• To ensure that the unacceptable nature of bullying and the consequences of such actions are made clear to the whole community, including parents through this and other associated policies on the School's website.

-- To ensure there is a clear procedure for staff, pupils & parents to follow once an incident perceived as bullying, including cyber-bullying and bullying outside school has been reported. - To ensure pupils grow in resilience against behaviours that may be perceived as bullying.
+- To ensure that the unacceptable nature of bullying, cyberbullying, harassment, victimisation and discrimination of pupils or staff and the consequences of such actions are made clear to the whole community, including parents through this and other associated policies on the School's website. - To ensure there is a clear procedure for staff, pupils & parents to follow once an incident perceived as bullying, including cyber-bullying, prejudice-based and discriminatory-based bullying and bullying outside school has been reported.